-1 Introduction
+1. Introduction

-Healthcare information is an important arena of research and is positively related to patients' informed consent in today's increasingly connected world (Miller, 1998).
-The landscape of healthcare information has changed since the birth of the internet (Haux et al., 2002), and the healthcare sector has to adapt to the rising need for health information.
-In a developing country with a weak healthcare infrastructure and capacity like Vietnam, the issue has become even more acute as patients face numerous obstacles in obtaining quality information and data for making a decision about which healthcare provider to choose to meet their needs.
-Thus, Stiglitz stated problem of information asymmetries continues to create market failures and hinder progress in solving economic inequalities (Stiglitz, 1999).
+Health-care information is an important arena of research and is positively related to patients' informed consent in today's increasingly connected world (Miller, 1998).
+The landscape of health-care information has changed since the birth of the Internet (Haux, Ammenwerth, Herzog, & Knaup, 2002), and the health-care sector has to adapt to the rising need for health information.
+In a developing country with a weak health-care infrastructure and capacity like Vietnam, the issue has become even more acute as patients face numerous obstacles in obtaining quality information and data for making a decision about which health-care provider to choose to meet their needs.
+Thus, Stiglitz's stated problem of information asymmetries continues to create market failures and hinder progress in solving economic inequalities (Stiglitz, 1999).

 This short report aims to communicate new results from a survey conducted in the fourth quarter of 2015.
-It has five main parts, beginning with a brief literature section with an emphasis on the role of, functions of, and need for information in order to create a well-functioning healthcare system.
+It has five main parts, beginning with a brief literature section with an emphasis on the role of, functions of, and need for information in order to create a well-functioning health-care system.
 Then the paper describes the main research method and states the research questions.
 The survey data and its subsets for analysis are presented next, followed by a section detailing the key results.
-The paper closes with a conclusion section pointing to noteworthy insights and practical implications toward the improvement of the healthcare information system.
+The paper closes with a conclusion section pointing to noteworthy insights and practical implications toward the improvement of the health-care information system.

-2 A brief literature review
+2. A brief literature review

-Information is important for service providers to improve the quality of long-term care and for patients to make decisions regarding their health plans (Brodie et al., 2000; Haux et al., 2002; Miller, 1998; Mor, 2005; Rains, 2007; Thompson and Brailer, 2004; Tumlinson et al., 1997).
-In advanced healthcare systems, the role of information has been undisputed, and administrators, scientists, and practitioners continue to find ways to improve the healthcare information system (Edgman-Levitan and Cleary, 1996; Isaacs, 1996).
-In the age of information we live in, healthcare information has become even more important in addressing persistent problems of high costs, medical errors, variable quality, administrative inefficiencies, and lack of coordination (Isaacs, 1996; Miller, 1998; Thompson and Brailer, 2004).
+Information is important for service providers to improve the quality of long-term care and for patients to make decisions regarding their health plans (Brodie et al., 2000; Haux et al., 2002; Miller, 1998; Mor, 2005; Rain, 2007; Thompson & Brailer, 2004; Tumlinson, Bottigheimer, Mahoney, Stone, & Hendricks, 1997).
+In advanced health-care systems, the role of information has been undisputed, and administrators, scientists, and practitioners continue to find ways to improve the health-care information system (Edgman-Levitan & Cleary, 1996; Isaacs, 1996).
+In the age of information we live in, health-care information has become even more important in addressing persistent problems of high costs, medical errors, variable quality, administrative inefficiencies, and lack of coordination (Isaacs, 1996; Miller, 1998; Thompson & Brailer, 2004).

-Hardey (1999) predicts that the internet as an emerging source of expertise will transform the public use of health information.
-The internet has become a main vehicle for individuals in poor health to search for and exchange information about health and healthcare (Bundorf et al., 2004; Haux et al., 2002; Mittman and Cain, 2000; Rains, 2007) and how to fully benefit from health service (Mor, 2005; Tang and Lansky, 2005).
+Hardey (1999) predicts that the Internet as an emerging source of expertise will transform the public use of health information.
+The Internet has become a main vehicle for individuals in poor health to search for and exchange information about health and health care (Bundorf, Baker, Singer, & Wagner, 2004; Haux et al., 2002; Mittman & Cain, 2000; Rain, 2007) and how to fully benefit from health service (Mor, 2005; Tang & Lansky, 2005).

-Detmer (2003) points out that poor quality due to inaccessible data and information results in shortcomings, but better health and health systems are within reach thanks to fast developing information and communications technologies (ICTs).
-Lee et al. (2010) confirm the important role of healthcare portals for internet users in North America and Asia, and they report different behaviours of the internet-based portals in accessing, creating, and transferring healthcare knowledge.
-There exists the problem of rising inequality regarding the use of ICT in seeking healthcare information (Brodie et al., 2000; Damman et al., 2009).
+Detmer (2003) points out that poor quality due to inaccessible data and information results in shortcomings, but better health and health systems are within reach thanks to fast developing information and communications technologies (ICT).
+Lee, Goh, & Chua (2010) confirm the important role of health-care portals for Internet users in North America and Asia, and they report different behaviors of the Internet-based portals in accessing, creating, and transferring health-care knowledge.
+There exists the problem of rising inequality regarding the use of ICT in seeking health-care information (Brodie et al., 2000; Damman, Hendriks, Rademakers, Delnoij, & Groenewegen, 2009).